zanzo420/vanilla-questing/readme.md

 **Disclaimer**: The content of the website represents the latest “gh-pages” branch which is a compiled and minified version of the master branch.
 If you clone this repository and it acts weird, it might have devmode turned on which modifies some of the core functionality.
 Devmode can be turned off from the [init file](https://github.com/wickstjo/vanilla-questing/blob/master/src/init.js).

 ## Cloning the project
 The application is entirely written in **ReactJS** and comes with automatic hot reloading.
 You need to have NodeJS and NPM installed in order to install the required node modules after cloning the project.
-I'm personally running **Node v11.12.0** and **NPM 6.7.0** but the latest versions should work just fine.
+This are the version I have installed:

+* **Node** v11.12.0
+* **NPM** 6.7.0

 The following bash commands should install and boot up the project successfully: